Is this high-quality heating oil?

 There are several things you should do to make sure your family is safe and secure:

 1. Make sure that your tank is actually out of oil and your situation is not caused by some other problem.
 If you have oil, but no heat, you should contact your local heating contractor for service.
+We recommend Harned Durham Energy for all your home comfort needs.To schedule service please call 610-965-3424, or visit their website at www.HarnedDurhamEnergy.com.

-2. If you already placed an order, check your emailed order confirmation to view your estimated delivery date.
+2. If you have already placed an order, check your emailed order confirmation to view your estimated delivery date.

-3. If your delivery is not planned for that day send an email to firstname.lastname@example.org stating that you have no heat and ask if it is possible to have your order delivered sooner.
-We will contact the delivering dealer to try and have your order expedited.
-Then we will email you a response.
+3. If your delivery is not planned for that day send an email to email@example.com stating that you have no heat and ask if it is possible to have your order delivered sooner.

 4. Many homeowners have supplemental heat sources, such as wood stoves, fireplaces or electric space heaters.
-Please use all these heating appliances in a safe manner.
+Please use all of these heating appliances in a safe manner.

-5. If desired, you can add diesel fuel or kerosene to you heating oil tank.
+5. If desired, you can add diesel fuel or kerosene to your heating oil tank.
 Both of these fuels are safe to use and are distillates, just like heating oil, but are further refined.
 You can obtain diesel fuel or kerosene from many local fueling stations.
 Depending upon temperatures and the size of your home, 5 to 10 gallons will heat your home for one or more days.

 - Weather conditions that slow delivery times such as snow or ice on the ground and in driveways and parking lots, wind and temperatures that cause equipment slowdowns.